JetBrains/guide/site/webstorm/tips/recent-files/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: |
+---
 Want to reopen a file you’ve just closed, or go to a specific tool window?
 The *Recent Files* popup (*Cmd/Ctrl+E*) can help you do either.
----